Eve Muirhead: Personal life

-Muirhead grew up in Blair Atholl, Scotland, and plays golf off scratch handicap at Pitlochry Golf Course.
-She is an accomplished bagpiper, piping at four World Championships.
+Muirhead plays golf off a scratch handicap at Pitlochry Golf Course.
+She is an accomplished bagpiper, piping at four World Championships, since taking up the pursuit aged ten.

 On 5 April 2010, Muirhead modelled at the eighth annual fashion show Dressed to Kilt.
-It was announced on 17 May 2010 that Muirhead would be the new ambassador for Piping Live!
-2010, a festival dedicated to playing the bagpipes which would run from 9–15 August later in the year.
+It was announced on 17 May 2010 that she would be the new ambassador for Piping Live!
+2010, a festival dedicated to playing the bagpipes.
 On 14 June 2010, it was reported that Muirhead had turned down the chance to become a professional golfer after receiving two scholarships from American universities.
 There is a portrait of her with broom, clubs and pipes at the National Galleries Scotland.
-Eve opened The National Curling Academy in Stirling in 2017.
+She opened The National Curling Academy in Stirling in 2017.

-In 2015 she was diagnosed with coeliac disease and, in 2018, underwent hip surgery.
+In 2015, she was diagnosed with coeliac disease.

-In 2018 she received the Honorary degree of Doctor of the University (D.Univ) from the University of Stirling.

-Muirhead was appointed Member of the Order of the British Empire (MBE) in the 2020 Birthday Honours for services to curling and Officer of the Order of the British Empire (OBE) in the 2022 Birthday Honours, also for services to curling.
+In 2018, Muirhead received the honorary degree of Doctor of the University (D.Univ) from the University of Stirling.
+She was appointed Member of the Order of the British Empire (MBE) in the 2020 Birthday Honours for services to curling and Officer of the Order of the British Empire (OBE) in the 2022 Birthday Honours, also for services to curling.

 Muirhead's father, Gordon Muirhead, was also an international curler.
-He competed in the 1992 Winter Olympics, where curling was a demonstration sport, and was alternate for Scotland's 1999 gold medal winning World Championship team.
+He competed in the 1992 Winter Olympics, where curling was a demonstration sport, and was alternate for Scotland's 1999 gold medal-winning World Championship team.
 He won world silver medals in 1992, 1993 and 1995.

-She has two brothers, Glen and Thomas Muirhead, who are also both accomplished curlers.
+Muirhead is a fan of Scottish Premier League club St Johnstone, who were her local football team growing up in Perth.
+After winning bronze at the 2014 Winter Olympics, she and team-mate Vicki Adams were invited on to the pitch prior to a St Johnstone match against Hibernian.